Buying a Single-Phase Vs. Three-Phase Generator

 When Should You Choose A Single-Phase vs. 3-Phase Generator?

 The most significant factor in choosing a single-phase or a 3-phase generator is what you intend to use it for.
-More specifically, consider what kinds of equipment or devices need to be powered, how often and for how long.
+Consider what kinds of equipment or devices need to be powered, how often and for how long.

 When You Should Choose a Single-Phase Generator

-Because single-phase units are best in residential uses, they are only recommended for low-power appliances and equipment, such as:
+Most single-phase generators produce 120/240V, which is ideal for residential use.
+They’re typically not used for commercial or industrial use because they lack the capacity necessary for high-volume equipment.
+Because single-phase units are best for residential uses, they are only recommended for low-power appliances and equipment, such as:

 • Individual or small sets of desktop or laptop computers